-The fake grass installation process is quite simple and can be easily completed with a few everyday tools, which if you don't have, can be purchased or rented at a local home improvement store like Home Depot or Lowes.
-Some of those tools include: sod cutter, plate compactor, seaming tape, flat head rake, push broom, 6"-8" carpet staples/flat head nails, wheel barrow, and carpet knife.
+Artificial grass installation can be completed with a few everyday tools, which if you don't have, can be purchased or rented at a local home improvement store like Home Depot or Lowes.
+Some of those tools include: sod cutter, plate compactor, seaming tape, flat head rake, push broom, 4"-6" carpet staples/flat head nails, wheel barrow, and carpet knife.

 Elite Artificial Grass can install it for you or give you a simple instruction guide for you to follow if you should wish to tackle the artificial grass installation yourself.
 Just to give a quick explanation of an installation process, the following lists the steps: